commenthol/signed-token/README.md

 [![NPM version](https://badge.fury.io/js/signed-token.svg)](https://www.npmjs.com/package/signed-token/)

 Generation and validation of signed HMAC token with variable lengths.
+The token is [url-safe Base64](https://www.npmjs.com/package/url-safe-base64) encoded and can be used in urls as well as forms.

 Requires node >= v6.0.0